coding-enthusiast003/news-app-using-bootstarp/README.md

 # 📰 News Website

-A simple news website using API that delivers the latest news and updates in various categories.
-Built using [ HTML, CSS, JavaScript with Bootstrap].
+A dynamic news website that fetches and displays the latest news across various categories.
+Built using HTML, CSS, JavaScript, and Bootstrap, it integrates the News API to provide real-time updates.

 ## 📌 Features
 - 📰 Displays trending and latest news
 - 📂 Categorized news sections (Politics, Sports, Technology, etc.)
-- 📱  Responsive design for mobile and desktop
+- 📱 Fully responsive design for mobile and desktop
-- ⚡ Implements local storage caching to optimize API requests
+- ⚡ Local storage caching to optimize API requests and reduce redundant fetches

 🔹 Caching System (Optimized News Fetching)
 ✔ How It Works:

-•  Checks cache validity: If cached data exists and is less than 30 minutes old, it is used.
+•  Cache validation: If cached data exists and is less than 30 minutes old, it is used.
-•  Fetches fresh data if needed: If the cache is expired or missing, the old cache is cleared, and fresh news is fetched from the API.
+•  Automatic refresh: If the cache is expired or missing, old data is cleared, and fresh news is fetched from the API.
-•  Stores news data locally: The fetched news is saved in localStorage to reduce unnecessary API calls.
+•  Efficient storage: News data is saved in localStorage to minimize unnecessary API calls.

    📝 Code Implementation for cache setting(local storage):-

-    //Setting up cache
-    const CACHE_KEY = "newsData";  // Key to store news articles
-    const CACHE_TIME_KEY = "newsTimestamp";  // Key to store the time of the last API fetch
-    const CACHE_DURATION = 30 * 60 * 1000;  // 30 minutes in milliseconds

-    const cachedData = localStorage.getItem(CACHE_KEY); // Retrieve cached news articles (if available) from localStorage const cachedTime = Number(localStorage.getItem(CACHE_TIME_KEY)); // Retrieve the timestamp of the last API fetch from localStorage const now = new Date().getTime() // Get the current timestamp in milliseconds

-    if (cachedTime && now - cachedTime >= CACHE_DURATION) {
-        localStorage.removeItem(CACHE_KEY);  // Clear expired cache
-        localStorage.removeItem(CACHE_TIME_KEY);
-        console.log("Cache expired, clearing storage...");
-    }

     // ✅ Ensure this function exists before calling fetchNews function renderNews(articles) {